Sadio Mané

+Early life

+Mané was born to Guinean parents in Bambali, Sédhiou, Senegal.
+He grew up in a religious household.
+He wished for a career in football, but his father (who was an imam) forbade him from playing the sport as a child; His father wanted him to prioritize his religious studies. however, his father died when he was seven years old.
+At the age of 15, he ran away from his home village with the help of a childhood friend, Luc Djiboune, and went to Dakar to pursue his ambition of becoming a footballer; from that time he was supported by his family to fulfill his potential.

 Club career

 Early career

-Mané was born in Bambali, Sédhiou, Senegal.
-He wished for a career in football, but his father (who was an imam) forbade him from playing the sport as a child; however, his father died when he was seven years old.
-At the age of 15, he escaped his home village and went to Dakar to pursue his ambition of becoming a footballer; from that time he was supported by his family to fulfill his potential.

 In 2009, when playing in M'Bour, he was spotted by scouts and later referred to Génération Foot, a club that he helped attain promotion to the second division in the 2010–11 season.

 Metz

 In 2011, Mané joined Metz which had a partnership with Génération Foot.
 He made his professional debut on 14 January 2012, coming on as a substitute for Kévin Diaz in the 75th minute of a 0–1 home defeat against Bastia in Ligue 2.
 He made 19 appearances in his first league season, 12 as a starter, and scored a solitary goal in a 2–5 loss to Guingamp at the Stade Saint-Symphorien on 4 May.
 Metz was relegated to the Championnat National at the end of the season.